-The author of more than 40 collections of poetry and poetics, Anne Waldman is an active member of the Outrider experimental poetry movement, and has been connected to the Beat movement and the second generation of the New York School.
+Anne Waldman is the author of more than 40 collections of poetry.
+An active member of the Outrider experimental poetry movement, Waldman has been connected to the Beat movement and the second generation of the New York School.
 Her publications include Fast Speaking Woman (1975), Marriage: A Sentence (2000), and the multi-volume Iovis project (1992, 1993, 1997).

 Her work as a cultural activist and her practice of Tibetan Buddhism are deeply connected to her poetry.
 Waldman is, in her words, “drawn to the magical efficacies of language as a political act.”
 Her commitment to poetry extends beyond her own work to her support of alternative poetry communities.
 Waldman has collaborated extensively with visual artists, musicians, and dancers, and she regularly performs internationally.
 Her performance of her work is engaging and physical, often including chant or song, and has been widely recorded on film and video.